GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/001-change-architecture-separates-logic.md

-# ADR N: Transition to Modular Architecture
+# ADR 001: transition to a new architecture that will separate logic

 ## Context